reiserlab/Modular-LED-Display/Contact.md

 Please contact [Michael Reiser](https://www.janelia.org/people/michael-reiser) about anything related to the panel.

 If you spot mistakes in this data collection, feel free to blame it on [Frank Loesche](https://www.janelia.org/people/frank-loesche) and preferably let him know about it.

+Pull requests for improvements are greatly appreciated.
+In the best case, they will follow our [guidelines](docs/Guidelines.md) to help getting towards a consistent documentation.

 ## Mailing list